haoxianhan/docker_volume_backup/README.md

 ## backup

-backup a named volume to `backup` direcotry in current path, with the date message append to its name, the volume should be list in `docker volume ls`
+backup a named volume to the `backup` directory in the current path, with the date message append to its name, the volume should be listed in `docker volume ls`

 usage:

 `./backup.sh named_volume`

-backup a multi volume by usual way like:
+backup multi volumes by the usual way like:

 `docker volume ls -q | grep some_key_word | xargs -i ./backup.sh {}`

 ## restore

-restore a volume from `backup` direcotry in current path, the restored volume's name would withdraw the date message, contrary to backup, the name should not be list in `docker volume ls` (just prevent mistake)
+restore a volume from the `backup` directory in the current path, the restored volume's name would withdraw the date message, contrary to backup, the name should not be listed in `docker volume ls` (just prevent mistake)

 usage:

 `./restore.sh backup/volume_to_restore-yyyy-mm-dd-hh-mm-ss`

-restore multi volume:
+restore multi volumes:

 `ls backup/ | grep some_key_word | xargs -i ./restore.sh {}`